 Grants of up to $50,000 to Vermont nonprofit organizations, municipalities, and other government agencies for the development, protection, and maintenance of public recreational trails and trail systems.
-Pre-applications are due December 1.
+Applicants must submit a pre-application.
 Consideration will be given to both motorized and non-motorized trails.

-RTP supports a wide range of recreational trail activities such as hiking, mountain biking, walking, running, paddling (water-based trail use), cross-country and back-country skiing, nature-based interpretive trail use, equestrian use, snowmobiling, off-road motorcycling, all-terrain vehicular riding or other off-road motorized recreational uses.
+RTP supports a wide range of recreational trail activities such as hking, mountain biking, walking, running, paddling (water-based trail use), cross-country and back-country skiing, nature-based interpretive trail use, equestrian, snowmobiling, off-road motorcycling, all-terrain vehicular riding or other off-road motorized recreational uses.

 Local communities and nonprofit organizations using RTP funds have opportunity to help improve livability in Vermont.
 And, by conserving and developing trails in your community you can also contribute to environmental and human health while providing great economic benefits for the people of Vermont.

 - Construction of new recreational trails or trail linkages;

 - Construction of new trailhead areas/parking facilities;

 - Construction of trailside facilities directly associated with the recreational trail;

 - Maintenance, renovation, or restoration of recreational trails;

 - Improvements to signage, or trail structures along the trail;